2014 Green Party of England and Wales leadership election

-The 2014 Green Party of England and Wales leadership election took place in Stepmber 2014 to determine the leader of the Green Party of England and Wales.
+The 2014 Green Party of England and Wales leadership election took place in September 2014 to determine the leader of the Green Party of England and Wales.
 It was won unopposed by the incumbent leader, Natalie Bennett.

 At the same time, Amelia Womack and Shahrar Ali were elected as co-deputy leaders.

 Background

 Prior to 2008, the party had used a system of principal speakers instead of leaders.
 Following an internal vote in 2007, the party elected individual leaders.
 Caroline Lucas, who had previously been elected as principal speaker, was chosen in 2008 as the first leader of the Green Party.
 She was re-elected in 2010, and stood down in 2012, when Natalie Bennett was elected as the second leader of the party.

 Initially, the party's gender balancing system meant that the deputy leader needed to be a different gender to the leader.
 Prior to the 2014 election, the system was changed so that two deputy leaders would be elected who would need to be of different genders.